-In the quest to find and create more affordable diamond alternative jewelry options, manufacturer’s have pursued technological advancements to produce diamond alternatives and simulants.
+In the quest to find and create more affordable simulated diamond jewelry options, manufacturer’s have pursued technological advancements to produce diamond alternatives and diamond simulants.
 However, the downside of this is that a number of fake diamonds have appeared on the market that are not very high quality and can easily mislead an uninformed consumer.

-The best way to determine if a diamond is real is to take it to a skilled gemologist for evaluation.
-However, there are also a number of at-home tests you can use to help identify a potential fake.
-Some of these tests will only be feasible to perform on a loose stone, but others could be done with a diamond that has already been set into a piece of jewelry, whether it’s a diamond bracelet or ring.
+The best way to determine if it’s a genuine diamond is real is to take it to a skilled gemologist for evaluation.
+However, there are also a number of at-home tests you can use to help identify a potential fake stone.
+Some of these tests will only be feasible to perform on a loose stone, but others could be done with a mounted diamond that has already been set into a piece of jewelry, whether it’s a diamond bracelet or ring.
 If you own a piece of Diamond Nexus jewelry set with Nexus Diamond™ alternatives, we do not recommend performing any of the following methods to determine chemical composition.
 The Nexus Diamond alternative is made of a proprietary substrate and will not test as a natural diamond.If you’re wondering how to know if a diamond is real, it can be determined right in the comfort of your home.
 Here’s how you can test stones you believe to be diamonds to see if they are real or not:

-The Transparency Test.
 This is a test that can only be done on a loose stone.
 To perform it, you will need a piece of newspaper or another paper document.
 Place your diamond face down over a section of text with the cutlet, or point, facing up.
 If you can read the letter through the stone, it is likely a fake diamond.
-However, if the letters are blurry, it may be an indication that your diamond is real.
+However, if the letters are blurry, it may be an indication that you have an authentic diamond.
 Prior to performing this test, make sure the surface of your stone is clean to avoid a blur mistakenly appearing as the result of dirt or oils.

 THE DIFFERENCE OF LAB GROWN DIAMONDS

 Alternatively, lab diamonds use technology to create the same beautiful stones at a fraction of the cost while also minimizing environmental impacts.
 The process of their creation occurs in a highly-controlled laboratory setting that imitates the high pressure and temperature conditions found in nature to generate diamonds.While many lab-grown diamonds are created via similar methods, not all are created equally.
-One of the most significant factors of production is the chemical composition used to create the diamond, as the appearance of the stone will be largely influenced by the chemical composition.
+One of the most significant factors of production is the chemical composition used to create the synthetic diamond, as the appearance of the stone will be largely influenced by the chemical composition.
 Mined diamonds are formed almost entirely of carbon, which results in many of the unique properties most closely associated with diamonds.
 Lab-grown alternatives, on the other hand, can vary greatly in composition.

-From zirconium dioxide – used to produce cubic zirconia – to proprietary formulas like those used by Diamond Nexus, the distinct composition is key to understand when assessing the quality of different diamond options.
+From zirconium dioxide – used to produce cubic zirconia – to proprietary formulas like those used by Diamond Nexus, the distinct composition is key to understand when assessing the quality of different diamond engagement ring options.
 It has the ability to affect everything from how diamonds are cut to their durability and color.
 For example, zirconium dioxide results in stones that are very soft and easily become cloudy or discolored.
 On the other hand, Nexus Diamond™ alternatives are made with a patented formula base in order to imitate the highest quality factors of natural diamonds on the GIA scales.